drbean/edit/mari/Essay_Academic_Writing_B-6.md

 Chapter 2 Why Austen?

-Jane Austen is attracting huge devotion in America, two centuries after her most celebrated novel, *Pride and Prejudice*.
-Why is this nineteenth-century 'English' mannerist writer so appealing to Americans?
+Jane Austen still attracts the devotion of readers in America, two centuries after her most celebrated novel, *Pride and Prejudice* appeared.
+Why is the work of this nineteenth-century 'English' mannerist writer so appealing to Americans?

-It is obvious that it was the Jane Austen book club phenomenon in the late twentieth century which inspired Fowler, a big fan of Austen, to write the novel.
-In fact, Fowler decided to write the book when she realized a sign she saw at a book shop wasn't a book title, but it was actually an invitation to one of the real Jane Austen book clubs, which was becoming popular in the US.
+It is clear that it was the popularity of Jane Austen book clubs in the late twentieth century which inspired Fowler, a big fan of Austen, to write the novel.
+In fact, Fowler decided to write the book when she realized a sign she saw at a book shop wasn't a book title, but actually an invitation to one of the real Jane Austen book clubs which were becoming popular in the US.

-According to Jane Austen Society of North America, JASNA, 'Jane Austen (1775-1817) was never publicly acknowledged as a writer during her lifetime.'
-Austen passed away at the age of forty-one in 1817 with only six novels to her name.
+But, according to the Jane Austen Society of North America, JASNA, 'Jane Austen (1775-1817) was never publicly acknowledged as a writer during her lifetime.'
+She passed away at the age of forty-one in 1817 with only six novels to her name.
 (Kelly, 2013)

-In fact, Austen was out of print and almost out of mind in the 1820's.
-However, she slowly gained fame and popularity.
+In fact, her works were out of print and she was almost completely forgotten in the 1820's, before slowly gaining fame and popularity.

-In 1870, the family's *Memoir* that was published by Austen's nephew caught much attention and by 1890 the first wave of 'Janeites (Jane Austen devotees), who have long hoped that 'Austen would take a rightful place next to or near Shakespeare,' had appeared.
+In 1870, the family's *Memoir* that was published by Austen's nephew attracted much attention and by 1890 the first wave of Janeites (Jane Austen devotees), who hoped that 'Austen would take a rightful place next to or near Shakespeare,' had appeared.
 (Reeves, 2010)

-The publication of *The Novels of Jane Austen* (vol.1-5) in 1923, from Oxford's Clarendon Press, also shifted Austen from Janeites' fandom idol to a writer suitable for critical analysis.
+The publication of *The Novels of Jane Austen* (vol.1-5) in 1923, from Oxford's Clarendon Press, also raised Austen's status from fan idol to that of a writer suitable for critical analysis.
 (Reeves, 2010)

-Though Janeites would mostly agree that romance and relationships attract them to Austen's world, there seems to be other reasons for their enthusiasm.
-An American member of JASNA, thinks that Austen's popularity in America comes from Anglophile tendency of its people, and a longing for the elegance of the time.
-America is in love with British culture, most of the time.
+Though Janeites would mostly agree that it is the romance and relationships that attracts them to Austen's world, there seems to be additional reasons for their enthusiasm.
+An American member of JASNA, thinks that Austen's popularity in America comes from an Anglophile tendency of its people, and a longing for the elegance of the time.
+That is, America is in love with British culture, most of the time.

 (Kelly, 2013)

-Janeite, Janeitism, Austenmania, or Janemania, whatever Austen devotees are called, they not only read the novels of Austen, but also write sequels or spin-offs, either based on Austen's original plot or by extending it to create Austen-style fan fictions.
+Janeite, Janeitism, Austenmania, or Janemania, in whatever way Austen devotees are referred to, they not only read the novels of Austen, but also write sequels or spin-offs, either based on Austen's original plots or extending them to create Austen-style fan fiction.
 At fan events, conventions, tea parties, banquets and balls held by JASNA, Janeites from around the world enjoy lectures, dance workshops, antique exhibitions, with many of the participants in bonnets and early nineteenth-century-style costume.
-Some critics call this fanatic fandom worship of Janeites, "Austen cult."
+Some critics call this fanatical fandom worship of Janeites, an "Austen cult."

-Austen scholar Deidre Lynch compares this phenomenon to time-travelling and says that Janeites are trying to preserve 'vanished Englishness or set of "traditional" values.' ('Janeite,' Wikipedia) However, she notes that Austen\'s works are now considered to be part of 'both high culture and popular culture.' ('Reception history of Jane Austen,' Wikipedia)
+Austen scholar Deidre Lynch compares this phenomenon to time-travelling and says that Janeites are trying to preserve a 'vanished Englishness or set of "traditional" values.' ('Janeite,' Wikipedia) However, she notes that Austen\'s works are now considered to be part of 'both high culture and popular culture.' ('Reception history of Jane Austen,' Wikipedia)